Super-brawl-team/epsilon/poincare/doc/tree.md

 `parentOfDescendant` does).

-Most of the time, algorithms are built such that their behavior doesn't change depending of where your tree is or what are its siblings.
+Most of the time, algorithms are built such that their behavior doesn't change depending on where your tree is or what its siblings are.

 ## How to know what Type a Tree has ?